Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Quarterstaff
 - Attunement

-**Draining Touch**: *Vampiric Scepter* deals 1d6 additinal necrotic damage
+**Draining Touch**: Meele attacks with *Vampiric Scepter* deals 1d6 additinal necrotic damage

-**Vampiric Influence**: You are a creature of the night and gain 60ft increased dark vision and advantage on stealth checks.
-Once a turn when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.
+**Vampiric Influence**: You are a creature of the night and gain 60ft darkvision.

+**Bloood Transfer*: *Once a round when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.

 **Curse of the Fangs**: Whenever you take radiant damage you gain two stack of grievous wounds.